rarebreed/protean-service/retro/story/src/preface.md

 for one free from anger, tamed, living in tune one released through right knowing, calmed and Such.

-You make things worse when you flare up at someone who's angry.
+You make things worse when you flare up at someone who is angry.
 Whoever doesn't flare up at someone who's angry wins a battle hard to win.

 You live for the good of both
-your own and other's
+your own and others
-when, knowing the other's provoked, you mindfully grow calm.
+when, knowing the other is provoked, you mindfully grow calm.

-When you work the cure of both your own and other's those who think you a fool know nothing of Dhamma.
+When you work the cure of both your own and others those who think you a fool know nothing of Dhamma.
 ```